boekenbox/gitbook-portuguese/trading-strategy-options/margin-trading-strategies/ichimoku.md

 A long position is stopped when the current candle crosses under Tenkan-sen, Kijun-sen or Kumo.
 This means that all of open, close, high and low must be above the selected item.

 A short position is stopped when the current candle crosses over Tenkan-sen, Kijun-sen or Kumo.
-This means that all of open, close, high and low must be under the selected item.
+This means that all of open, close, high and low must be over the selected item.

 You can configure which of the three items is used for stopping a position, with `TENKAN_STOP`, `KIJUN_STOP` or `KUMO_STOP`.
 If multiple of these parameters are set to true, the first of which occurs will close the position.
 Make sure to use different lines for closing and stopping a position.